Wade Rathke: Founding

 Rathke began his career as an organizer for the National Welfare Rights Organization (NWRO) in Springfield, Massachusetts.
 After working with the NWRO, he left for Little Rock, Arkansas to found a new organization designed to unite poor and working-class families around a common agenda.
 As founder and chief organizer of ACORN, Rathke first hired Gary Delgado, among many notable community and labor organizers over the years.
 They developed a replicable model of "forming membership organizations and developing leaders in low-income neighborhoods -- relying substantially on young middle-class staff working for subsistence wages."

 This community organizing initiative in Arkansas eventually developed as the Association of Community Organizations for Reform Now (ACORN), the largest organization of lower income and working families in the United States, with almost 500,000 dues-paying families spread across about one-hundred staffed offices in American cities.
 The Institute for Social Justice has been developed to serve as ACORN's training arm.

 Departure

-Wade Rathke resigned from ACORN on June 2, 2008, which is on the same day his brother Dale Rathke was fired for embezzlement.
-Wade Rathke however continued as the chief organizer of ACORN International.